Ireland: Visitors Health, Travel Insurance, and Safety Tips

 It’s nearly as easy to travel in Ireland as it is to fall in love with it.
 Ireland has excellent health care and citizens of the European Economic Area and Switzerland are entitled to the same public health services as Irish citizens.
-Australian citizens enjoy a reciprocal health care agreement with Ireland, which means they are entitled to receive emergency public hospital treatment subject to the normal charges for non-medical card holders in Ireland.
+Australian citizens enjoy a reciprocal health care agreement with Ireland, which means they are entitled to receive emergency public hospital treatment subject to the standard charges for non-medical card holders in Ireland.
 And registered international students on an approved course of study that lasts one year or longer are also covered.
 But if you’re not from one of these countries or groups, you’ll need a quality insurance plan to cover your travels.

 Preparing to Travel or Move to Ireland